Would you like to know what a good response rate to your satisfaction survey is?

 Of course, this doesn’t happen in the real world.
 Most people are inherently good, and will feel like giving you a pat on the back – so a fair few of your satisfied customers will drop you a note to tell you that they love you.
 This ends up being great motivation for your team!

-If every one of your customers is unhappy, and you follow this guide, you can be pretty sure that most of them will let you know.
+If every one of your customers is unhappy and you follow this guide, you can be sure that they will let you know.
 So you’ve got a response rate of 100%!

 Is that a good thing?

 These are both extreme examples, but we’re using them to make a point.
 There’s no ‘right’ response rate, a high response rate isn’t necessarily good, and a low one isn’t necessarily bad.